DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

+## IOT (Internet of Things)

+...

+---

+**Topics to cover and ideas**

+ - why it is big
+ - what it means for programmers
+ - massive job opportunities
+ - the power of software vs hardware
+ - it is all about code
+ - most IOT vendors don&#39;t understand much about modern development practices and security
+ - show shodan

 ## Jira

 [Jira](https://www.atlassian.com/software/jira) is a web application that is widely used by development, engineering and technical teams to manage they day to day tasks/activities.